top of page

 2. Invest in market research

 Market research can help in so many ways from benchmarking your business against your competitors to discovering new industry trends.
-A thorough competitor audit is typically how we start working with a client when developing a marketing strategy.
-Always remember you are not your typical customer.
-There is nothing more insightful than asking customers what are their motivations, needs and pain points.
+A competitor audit is typically how I start working with a client when developing a marketing strategy and then customer research ensuring you’re in tune with the market and what your customers needs are.
+There is nothing more insightful than asking customers what their motivations are, their needs and pain points.
 You might be surprised at what they have to say.
-When you have this information you can develop customer personas.
+When you have this information you can develop customer personas and ensure everyone in the business has access to these

-In a nutshell market research will allow you to make informed business decisions as opposed to making knee jerk reactions or assumptions to help shape your offering and give you that edge, mitigating risk.
+In a nutshell, market research will allow you to make informed business decisions as opposed to making knee jerk reactions or assumptions.
+This will help shape your offering and give you that edge, mitigating risk.

 3. Step up your customer service

 Offering outstanding customer service makes good business sense.
-It is always rewarding to have customers that truly value what you do for them and build strong relationships with them.
-But even better, if they believe you provide exceptional customer service and have a high quality product that delivers, they will become become brand advocates.
+It’s incredibly rewarding to have customers that truly value what you do and build strong relationships with them.
+But even better, if they believe you provide exceptional customer service and have a high quality product that delivers, they will become brand advocates.
+You can do this through providing a prompt, speedy service, knowledgeable staff, providing clear transparent and honest communication and a real sense of care to your customers.

 4. Fully exploit search engine optimisation

-Forrester research shows 93% of online experiences begin with a search engine so getting to that first page of Google must be a priority for businesses.
-HubSpot claims 75% of users never view past the first page of search.
-And you can do it with a bit of patience and perseverance.
+Forrester research shows 93% of online experiences begin with a search engine meaning that getting to that first page of Google must be a priority for businesses, especially as 75% of users never view past the first page of search (Hubspot).
+And it is possible to achieve this with some commitment and hard work.

 First and foremost, ensure you are registered with Google Business Profile.
 This is a free local listings service which helps you be found online.
 You can also register for other free directory listings.

 Don't forget your website needs to be fully optimised too.
 Remember to be patient with any search engine optimisation work.
-It can take months to start seeing the results.
+It can take up to a year to start seeing the results.

 5. Generate thought leadership